What is Load Testing & Why is Load Testing Important?

-Smoke testing performs low-level background tests to ensure the system is capable of handling the bare minimum requirements.
+Smoke testing performs low-level background tests, ensuring the system is capable of handling the bare minimum requirements.
 Smoke testing is often carried out during the initial stages of software development.
 By identifying errors and defects earlier within the cycle, teams can release the software in a more efficient manner and avoid costly (and time-consuming) last-minute defects.

 - Baseline speed testing

 Baseline speed testing establishes standard baseline metrics.
-These baselines are often used to compare more advanced tests when monitoring differences occur in performance under stress.
+These baselines are often used for comparing more advanced tests when monitoring differences occur in performance under stress.

 - Scalability testing

-Scalability testing typically introduces more and more users onto the system over time to measure whether the system can scale up to meet user needs as load increases.
+Scalability testing typically introduces more and more users onto the system over time for measuring whether the system can scale up to meet user needs as load increases.

 - Stability testing

 Stability testing may include a number of different scenarios that should always work, even after a system is changed.
-If stability tests fail, then either the system has become unstable or the stability test needs adjustment in order to handle changes to the system.
+If stability tests fail, then either the system has become unstable or the stability test needs adjustment in order to handle sytem changes.